Chicago Medical Malpractice Lawyer

 Breach of Duty:

-Your lawyer will present evidence to demonstrate that the medical professional or healthcare facility provided substandard care when providing treatment to the patient.
+Your lawyer will present evidence to demonstrate that the medical professional or health care facility provided substandard care when providing treatment to the patient.
 Testimony from medical experts is almost always required.

 Damages:

 It is not enough to show that the medical provider provided substandard care.
-Substantial injuries must have been sustained due to the healthcare provider’s medical mistake or negligence for your medical malpractice claim to be viable.
+Substantial injuries must have been sustained due to the health care provider’s medical mistake or negligence for your medical malpractice claim to be viable.

 Serious sick man reading on a hospital bed.

-Chicago was ranked as the 54th best city in the United States for hospital quality and overall quality of healthcare.
-Although the city is home to some of the best medical providers in the world, it’s also host to a multitude of negligent doctors, nurses, and other healthcare professionals and facilities.
+Chicago was ranked as the 54th best city in the United States for hospital quality and overall quality of health care.
+Although the city is home to some of the best medical providers in the world, it’s also host to a multitude of negligent doctors, nurses, and other health care professionals and facilities.
 In fact, Medicare ranked three prominent Chicago hospitals with the lowest, one-star grade.

 As a victim of medical malpractice, this is especially alarming.
-You’ve already suffered harm at the hands of a healthcare professional you trusted, so it’s even harder to trust someone with your medical care.
+You’ve already suffered harm at the hands of a doctor you trusted, so it’s even harder to trust someone with your medical care.
 Whether you receive treatment at the best, or the worst hospital, the risk of medical malpractice is real.

 Some of Chicago’s most highly-regarded medical facilities include:

-A Chicago Medical Malpractice Attorney Can Help You Recover
+We Can Help You Recover

-Negligent healthcare providers can be held liable to pay financial compensation for:
+Negligent health care providers can be held liable to pay financial compensation for:

 Chicago IL Personal Injury Attorney Howard Ankin